 Fellows who are interested in teaching are encouraged to create didactic lectures of their topic(s) of choice to present to our radiology residents during the year at noon conference.

 We encourage our fellows to actively engage in academic projects throughout the year with the goal of submitting an abstract at a national meeting and culminating in a publication with the assistance of our faculty members.
 All fellows are provided with an education fund to support their academic and research goals as well as five CME days to attend a conference of their choice.
 However, we also strongly support any potential candidates and fellows with limited or no research interest who would prefer to spend additional time on clinical service.
 Regardless of our applicants’ preferences, they will be prepared for an academic or private practice position.

 - Curriculum vitae

 - Photo (optional)

-- Three letters of recommendation (can be sent directly to the fellowship administrator)
+- Three letters of recommendation (can be sent directly to the fellowship director)

 Candidates who are interested in a combined fellowship between abdominal imaging and another subspecialty should indicate their interest within the application or initial email containing the required documents.

-Applicants will be chosen for interviews in December, 2019, which are required before formal offers for a fellowship position.
-Please see above regarding the recent changes to the fellowship interview schedule by SCARD.
+Applicants will be selected for interviews, which are required before formal offers for a fellowship position.
+Please see above regarding recent changes to the fellowship interview schedule by SCARD.